 “I'm very grateful for the NDT Foundations program at SAIT — it truly prepared me for a career in the NDT world.”

 Gonzalo Villasmil had never heard of the non-destructive testing profession until his stepfather suggested it.
 Looking to make a switch from crunching numbers in an office as an accountant, Gonzalo took action and enrolled in SAIT’s Non-Destructive Testing (NDT) Foundations program.
-Three years after graduating, he landed a dream role with SpaceX.
+Now he's helping Elon Musk realize his vision of becoming a "spacefaring civilization" as a non-destructive testing inspector with SpaceX.